 As the impact of climate change has increased drastically in the last few years.
 Extreme weather events like rainfalls, floods, droughts, and forest fires, among others, cause massive damage to our lives.

 People are worried and as an action to mitigate the impact, they have started to become more conscious about their lifestyle and consumption choices.
 The transition towards sustainable mobility, veganism, renewable energy, slow fashion, and circular economy among others is part of this response.

 Old businesses have started to tailor their products to respond to this new demand, and new startups are emerging with environment-friendly offerings.
 Many of these environmental startups are becoming unicorns and big businesses in their own right.

 Much of the action is happening in the mobility segment, as many electric vehicle companies across the globe are valued at multi-billion dollars.
-Numerous plant-based food startups have also managed to impress consumers and investors, Impossible Food, Beyond Meat, NotCo, and Oatly has become a household name.
-Electric two-wheelers startups like Bird in USA and Qingju in China have achieved unicorn status in the recent past.
+Numerous plant-based food startups have also managed to impress consumers and investors, Impossible Food, Beyond Meat, NotCo, and Oatly has become household name.
+Electric two-wheelers startups like Bird in the USA and Qingju in China have achieved unicorn status in the recent past.

 Indian Environmental Startups

 India is not far behind and seeing plenty of action in the sustainability sector.
 Many Indian green startups are providing their own unique solutions to tackle climate change.
-India got its first electric vehicles startup to achieve unicorn status in 2019 when Ola Electric became one.
+India got its first electric vehicle startup to achieve unicorn status in 2019 when Ola Electric became one.

 As we bid farewell to 2021, we have curated a list of 11 Indian environmental startups across sectors, we assessed their impact & success, and their ability to make it big in the coming few months.

 If we consider only funding as the criteria for selecting these environmental startups from India, then probably the entire list will be only EV companies.
 Hence we have picked only a few EV startups, but there are many more which have incredible potential.

 This list represents 11 Indian green startups in alphabetical order, that are working for sustainability and the environment.